 Invest in Technology & Equipment

 The equipment you invest in can make or break your printing business.
 For example, if you’ve decided to go with a high-quality printing business, you might invest in sublimation or pigment from providers like Cosmo’s Ink (https://cosmos-ink.com/).
 What’s most important is that you research your market to determine the printing equipment you’ll need from various manufacturers.
 Design software and a high-quality printer are a must.
 The type of printer you’ll need depends on your niche.
 Basic printers have laser, screen, inkjet, and offset options.
-You’ll also need to invest in your print stock.
+You’ll also need to invest in your print stock and get your ink from a reliable toner cartridge supplier.
 This might mean a stockpile of posters, t-shirts, or cardstock for business cards, depending on what your needs are.

 Create a Website

 If you aren’t savvy with website design, outsource your design efforts –hire a UX designer.
-This will save you plenty of time and effort in the long-run.
-You’ll handle the product and vision, and the web design professional can focus on execution.
+This will save you plenty of time and effort in the long run.
+You’ll handle the product and vision, and the website design agency can focus on execution.
 Always begin with a sitemap to help you better understand your product offerings and how your navigation can be as intuitive as possible.

 Market Your Business